-Trans Canada Trail signage guidelines are to be used as good guidance only.
+Trans Canada Trail Signage Guidelines are to be used as guidance only.
 Signage and accessibility by-laws change regularly and are difficult to manage.
-Please check with local, provincial and federal building by-laws before proceeding with your project.
+Please check with local, provincial/territorial and federal building by-laws before proceeding with your project.

 Trail signage provides essential information about location, distances and amenities.
 For a trail to be safe and enjoyable for all users, predictable signage is essential.
 In addition, having knowledge about the availability and type of signage before arriving at the trail will provide visitors with an increased comfort level before and during their trail outing.